Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 11. House at the Stone Bell (Dum U kamenného zvonu)

 The medieval Gothic tower was built in the 14th century for the father of Charles IV, John of Luxembourg.
+These days it often hosts high-quality art exhibits.

-From here, head back toward Old Town Hall, but then about midway to the tower, turn left toward the square's south end and begin walking down Zelezná.
+From here, head back toward Old Town Hall, but then about midway to the tower, turn left toward the square's south end, and begin walking down Zelezná.
 Continue down this car-restricted walking zone about 300m (984 ft.); then, on the left you'll see the pale green:

 12. Estates' Theater (Stavovské divadlo)